NewYorkBIO Board of Directors

 Bob Easton is Co-Chairman of Bionest Partners, an international consulting firm.
 For over 35 years, Bob Easton has been recognized as a leader in healthcare business consulting.
 He has built and led top firms, including The Wilkerson Group and Easton Associates.
 He has led scores of market development and strategic advisory assignments for clients, including large and specialty pharmaceutical companies, early-stage through publicly traded biopharmaceutical companies, and diagnostics businesses.
 He has influenced the decision-making of numerous healthcare professionals and supported hundreds of client executives in Australia, Japan, Canada, U.S., Europe and Israel.
 His interest in healthcare began when he managed a medical diagnostics business for Union Carbide.
 His education includes an MBA from Harvard Business School and engineering degrees from Rice University.

-Todd Little is President at Taconic Biosciences.
+Todd Little serves as Executive Director at Transnetyx, as well as Executive Advisor for Thompson Street Capital Partners.
+He was previously President at Taconic Biosciences.
 A Taconic employee since 1991, Little has 30 years of experience in the development and production of in vivo models and services for drug discovery and pre-clinical investigations.
 During his tenure at Taconic, he spearheaded Taconic’s diversification into technical services and led the geographic expansion of the company into Denmark, Germany, California and Indiana.
 He also serves on the Transnetyx Board of Directors and was a founding member and previous Chair of Bioconnex, an Albany NY life sciences networking group.

 Hala Mirza is the Vice President, Corporate Communications and Citizenship at Regeneron, a leading science-driven biotechnology company.
 At Regeneron, Mirza leads corporate citizenship, philanthropy, employee volunteerism, internal and external communications, product communications and community relations.
 Mirza’s team manages all of Regeneron’s STEM education and outreach programs including the Regeneron Science Talent Search, the nation’s most prestigious high school science talent competition.
 The company also has a number of long-term, impact-focused regional science education initiatives.
 Mirza joined Regeneron from Pfizer, where she was the VP, Corporate Affairs for R&D and Strategy.
 In this role, Mirza drove an internal and external campaign that reshaped the conversation around Pfizer as a science and innovation leader.
 Prior to joining Pfizer, Mirza was Managing Director, W20 group, a leading healthcare integrated communications agency, where she played a key role in driving the agency’s tremendous growth over eight years.
 Previously in her career, Mirza served as Public Relations Officer at the American Red Cross Biomedical Services.
 Mirza is a member of the Healthcare Businesswomen’s Association and the Arthur W. Page Society.
 She holds a BA in English Literature from The George Washington University, where she was a Tip O’Neil Scholar.